 How will specialized service professionals be evaluated?

 In 2012, the State Council for Educator Effectiveness and the Colorado Department of Education formed nine work groups with experts from the field from each professional group (listed above) to make recommendations regarding their evaluation.
-Each work group was charged with identifying how their licensed category aligns to the statewide Quality Standards for teachers and what changes, if any, need to be made to ensure their evaluations are meaningful and provide feedback to inform their professional practice.
-Standard and element recommendations for professional practices were made to the State Council for Educator Effectiveness from the work groups and will move through the State Board of Education and legislature for approval.
-The new evaluations for other licensed personnel will not take effect into the 2014-15 school year (one year after the teacher and principal evaluations are implemented).
-For more, download the fact sheet on specialized service professionals.
-To view the pilot rubrics for specialized service professionals, click here.
+Each work group was charged with identifying how their licensed category align to the statewide Quality Standards for teachers and what changes, if any, needed to be made to ensure their evaluations were meaningful and feedback was provided to inform their professional practice.
+Standard and element recommendations for professional practices were made to the State Council for Educator Effectiveness from the work groups and were approved by the State Board of Education in December of 2013.
+For more information, download the fact sheet on specialized service professionals.
+To view the state model evaluation rubrics for specialized service professionals, click here.

 How will you evaluate licensed educators in early childhood?

 Early childhood educators are included in S.B.
 10-191 to ensure that they, too, benefit from opportunities for meaningful feedback and professional development.
 The teacher evaluation requirements apply to any early childhood educator whose position requires a license from the state.
 This includes some, but not all early childhood educators.
 District or BOCES policies can have an impact on how early childhood professionals are evaluated.
 For example, if a district or BOCES requires a certain position to be licensed (that isn’t required to be licensed by the state), then it is a district or BOCES decision if those professionals are evaluated under S.B.
 10-191.
-The Colorado Department of Education is conducting sessions to inform the possible creation of addendum or revisions to the teacher rubric in order to make the rubric more applicable to early childhood educators.
 For more, download the fact sheet.

 How will Teachers on Special Assignment (TOSAs) be evaluated?